Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 A reviewed source may address one layer, several layers, or the whole path.
 It should not be credited with solving layers it does not address.
 It should also not be condemned for failing to solve layers it never claimed to address.

+When a source is discussed in relation to signed-language literacy, the decisive question is whether it supports a durable written text pathway.
+If it does not, the review should say so precisely and then credit the source at the layer or adjacent purpose where it actually works.

 | # | Layer | Core question |
 | ---: | --- | --- |
 | 1 | **Language and modality target** | What signed-language form, structure, or communicative object is being represented? |